FIGHT THE FRAUD

 Standing Up for Kansans

 Fraud continues to grow across Kansas—impacting seniors, families, small businesses, and everyday consumers.
-In response, credit unions statewide have aligned around a common purpose: protecting our neighbors.

-If Someone Contacts You Asking for Personal Information — It’s Not Campus
+If Someone Contacts You Asking for Personal Information — It’s Not Campus Credit Union

 If you receive a phone call, text, email, or social message asking for account details or personal credentials, pause.
-This is not Campus Credit Union.
-We will never request the following:

 - Your full debit or credit card number